milan-pavlovic-ai/COVID-19/README.md

 The municipality/city population data represent the population estimate for 2018 according to the Statistical Office of the Republic of Serbia.
 Due to the unavailability of accurate and complete data, the province of Kosovo and Metohija was omitted.
 Data on infected cases of coronavirus were downloaded from the website of the Government of the Republic of Serbia with the original source of the Institute of Public Health of Serbia "Milan Jovanovic Batut", while the number of self-isolated cases was taken from the website of the Government of the Republic of Serbia with the original source of the Ministry of Interior of the Republic of Serbia.

-The observation period is from the first recorded positive case at 06.03 until 23.04.
+The observation period on confirmed cases is from the first recorded positive case at 06.03 until 04.05.
 There are missing data on confirmed cases in the period 30.03-07.04 and 08.04-15.04 from used source.
+Notice that the visualization used the total number of recorded confirmed cases, regardless of whether the counted cases were cured at some point or unfortunately not alive anymore.
+The observation period on self-isolated cases is from 24.03. to 04.05.

 ### At day 23.04.2020
 On 23.04.2020 we have 2 cities that have more than 1000 COVID-19 confirmed cases.
 Belgrade has 1910 cases, making it the city with the highest number of confirmed cases, followed by Niš with 1038,